MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     - ``config_minimal_useCase1.yml`` and ``seeds.txt``: copies of the input files

     - ``multiplex_1.tsv`` and ``multiplex_2.tsv``: score for each feature.
 1 corresponds to the multiplex and 2 to
-      the RD pathways network (depends of the network folder name).
+      the rare disease pathways network (depends of the network folder name).

     - ``resultsNetwork_useCase1.sif``: SIF file that contains the network result